ucdavis/hpccf-docs/docs/hive/waltz.md

     Only some of the Hive nodes have InfiniBand, so use the `--constraint=mpi` flag to ensure your job can access Waltz.

-    Neither of the Hive login nodes, nor `transfer.hive` have InfiniBand, so you cannot access Waltz from Hive's login or transfer nodes.
+    Neither of the Hive login nodes (`login1.hive`, and `login2.hive`), nor `transfer.hive` have InfiniBand, so you cannot access Waltz from Hive's login or transfer nodes.